sdondley/ClimateChangeChat/notes/current-notes.md

 ### March

 #### 9th
+* power to chernobyl plant cut off
+    * only 48 hours of fuel
+    * Ukrainian official claims there is grave risk of radiation leak
+    * IAEA, a UN body of atomic scientists, says there is no reason for alarm
 * debug of responsive issue with this website
     * the site slides a little from left to right while scrolling up and down
         * a litle annoying